sodiboo/niri-flake/docs.md

 The height of the window as a proportion of the screen's height

+## `programs.niri.settings.layout.default-column-width`
+- type: `{} or attribute-tagged union with choices: fixed, proportion`

+The default width for new columns.

+When this is set to an empty attrset `{}`, windows will get to decide their initial width.
+This is not null, such that it can be distinguished from window rules that don't touch this

+See [`layout.preset-column-widths`](#programsnirisettingslayoutpreset-column-widths) for more information.

+You can override this for specific windows using [`window-rules.*.default-column-width`](#programsnirisettingswindow-rulesdefault-column-width)

+## `programs.niri.settings.layout.default-column-width.fixed`
+- type: `signed integer`

+The width of the column in logical pixels

+## `programs.niri.settings.layout.default-column-width.proportion`
+- type: `floating point number`

+The width of the column as a proportion of the screen's width

 ## `programs.niri.settings.layout.always-center-single-column`
 - type: `boolean`
 - default: `false`